Characters: InuYasha Band of Seven

 - Camp Gay: He can easily be mistaken for a woman, acts in an energetic manner, and is keenly interested in Inuyasha.

 - Combat Sadomasochist: Enjoys inflicting pain as well as receiving it.
-When he fights a Brought Down to Normal Inuyasha on Mount Hakurei, he absolutely delights in being able to hurt him.
+When he fights a Brought Down to Normal Inuyasha on Mount Hakurei, he absolutely delights in being able to hurt him; by the time the "fight" is over, Inuyasha is half-conscious and unable to move, while Jakotsu is disappointed only that Inuyasha never screamed in pain.

 - Depraved Homosexual: Though he develops, thanks to his Hidden Depths.